ArtCC/votice-sdk/README.md

 ### 10. Enable Liquid Glass design (Optional)

 You can opt-in to use **Liquid Glass**, Apple's modern design material that combines dynamic blur with light reflection effects, creating a fluid and immersive glass-like interface.
-When enabled, UI components like dropdowns, cards, and sheets will adopt this new visual style.
+When enabled, UI components like dropdowns, cards, and sheets will adopt this new visual style (Default is enabled).

 Enable Liquid Glass:
 ```swift